jpthiele/dealii-Wiki/Eclipse.md

 ## Completely cleaning up the source directory

-Eclipse creates two files in the source directory: `.cproject` and  `.project`.
+Eclipse creates two files in the source directory: `.cproject`, `.project` and `.settings`.
 If you want to completely clean up the project settings completely, be sure to remove those files after the project is removed from the workspace.

 ## Removing Eclipse workspace lock